-This is one I have only seen circulating once, so; if this touches you, you may want to forward it.
+This is one I have only seen circulating a couple of times, so; if this touches you, you may want to forward it.

 Why did Jesus fold the linen burial cloth after His resurrection?

 I never noticed this before … In the Gospel of John (20:7) tells us that the napkin, which was placed over the face of Jesus, was not just thrown aside like the grave clothes.

 The Bible takes the entire verse to tell us that the napkin was neatly folded, and placed separate than the other grave clothes.

 Early ‘on the first day of the week’, Sunday morning, while it was still dark, Mary Magdalene came to the tomb and found that the stone had been rolled away from the entrance.
 She ran back and found Simon Peter and the other disciple, the one whom Jesus loved (John).

 She said, ‘They have taken away the Lord out of the sepulchre, and we know not where they have laid him!’
 John 20:2

 Peter and the other disciple ran to the tomb to see.
 The other disciple (John) outran Peter and got there first.
 He stooped and looked in and saw the linen clothes lying there, but he didn’t go in.

 Then Simon Peter arrived and went inside.
 He also noticed the linen wrappings lying there, while the cloth that had covered Jesus’ head was folded up and lying to the side by itself.